neudesic/Document-Intelligence-Platform/README.md

 * Receives unstructured data such as financial tables and W2 forms as input and stores it in the cloud.

 * Ingestion
+  * Uploads the unstructured data to blob containers within cloud storage.
+* Enrichment
   * Utilizes AI models to extract key-value pairs, text, and tables from the documents.
-* Enrichment
-  * Shapes the data and stores it in database collections.
+Shapes the data and stores it in database collections.
 * Analysis
   * Processes the data from the various documents of a single applicant and produces new metrics such as spending forecasts and ratings.
-* Insights

 # Build